History of Air New Zealand in Timeline

 On April 1965, Air New Zealand succeeded Tasman Empire Airways Limited (TEAL).

-1965: Transpacific services to the United States and Asia begin
+1965: Transpacific services to the United States and Asia began

-In 1965, with the increased range of the Douglas DC-8s, Air New Zealand began transpacific services to the United States and Asia, adding Los Angeles and Honolulu as destinations.
+In 1965, with the increased range of the Douglas DC-8s the airline's first jet aircraft, Air New Zealand began transpacific services to the United States and Asia with Los Angeles and Honolulu added as destinations.

 1973: Head office in Airways House

-From about 1948 to 1973, the Air New Zealand head office was located in Airways House on Customs Street East.
+Until 1973, Air New Zealand had its head office in Airways House on Customs Street East.

 1978: Merger with NAC

-In 1978, Air New Zealand merged with the domestic New Zealand National Airways Corporation (NAC) to become a single airline.
+In 1978, Air New Zealand merged with the domestic New Zealand National Airways Corporation (NAC), forming a single airline.

 1978: Merger with National Airways Corporation (NAC)

-In 1978, the domestic airline National Airways Corporation (NAC) and its subsidiary Safe Air were merged into Air New Zealand, expanding the carrier's operations and adding Boeing 737 and Fokker F27 aircraft to the fleet.
+In 1978, the domestic airline National Airways Corporation (NAC) and its subsidiary Safe Air were merged into Air New Zealand to form a single national airline.

-In 1979, the crash of Air New Zealand Flight 901 impacted the airline's reputation, leading to a Royal Commission of Inquiry and the resignation of chief executive Morrie Davis.
+In 1979, the crash of Air New Zealand Flight 901 impacted the airline's reputation, leading to a Royal Commission of Inquiry.

 In 1981, Air New Zealand introduced its first Boeing 747 airliner.